kavia-common/furniture-shopping-app-217687-217728/README.md

 Containers:
 - BackendAPI (FastAPI) — start with:
   - `uvicorn src.api.main:app --host 0.0.0.0 --port 3001`
-  - or `bash BackendAPI/start.sh` from BackendAPI directory
+  - or `bash start.sh` (run from the BackendAPI directory)
+  - Procfile also available for platforms that support it